PFTrack Documentation Node Reference

 Horizontal motion is shown in the upper graph in red, and vertical motion is shown in the lower graph in green.
 The motion of any selected trackers is shown in blue.

 Below the graph is a menu that can be used to switch between displaying tracker velocity or acceleration.
-At the bottom-right is a button that will fit the graph viewport to display the entire clip (or the range of frames occupied by any selected trackers).

 Mouse controls